Other parks in Southall

 Frequently used as a walk-through and by tennis players and bowlers.
 Southall Bowls Club, Wolf Fields Ladies Bowls Club and Southall British Legion use the bowling green.

-Access: Norwood Road or Thorncliffe Road
+Entrances on Norwood Road or Thorncliffe Road

-Facilities: Tennis courts, bowling green and pavilion, dog exercise area
+Facilities: tennis courts, bowling green and pavilion, dog exercise area